zchee/neovim-wiki/Contributing.md

 ## Travis

 If you make changes to documentation or files that won't affect the current build status, add [ci skip] to the  commit message.
+See [this](http://docs.travis-ci.com/user/how-to-skip-a-build/) for more details.

 ## Non-programming ways to contribute